 Extra-Curricular Activities and Visits

-Science enrichment activities include the Royal Society of Chemistry Spectroscopy in a suitcase workshops, the Royal Society of Chemistry public lectures and UCL Medicinal Chemistry lab day tour.
+Science enrichment activities include the Royal Society of Chemistry Spectroscopy in a suitcase workshops, the Royal Society of Chemistry public lectures, UCL Medicinal Chemistry lab day tour and the Big Bang Fair.
 We also visit the Royal Society Annual Summer Science Exhibition every July.
-Post 16 students can also spend a week working alongside professional scientists at GSK which is an invaluable experience.
+Post 16 students can also spend a week working alongside professional scientists at GSK which is an invaluable experience for our chemists.

-This year, Year 8 students have planted seeds that have been sent from Commander Scott Kelly of NASA and Russian cosmonauts Mikhail Kornienko and Sergey Volkov of Roscosmos as part of the Seeds From Space experiment.
+Last year, Year 8 students planted seeds that had been sent from Commander Scott Kelly of NASA and Russian cosmonauts Mikhail Kornienko and Sergey Volkov of Roscosmos as part of the Seeds From Space experiment.

 In addition, all Key Stage 3 students have a week during British Science Week where they partake in a range of hands on activities that extend their application of science beyond that required by the national curriculum.